druid-io/druid-io.github.io/docs/latest/operations/rule-configuration.md

 # Retaining or Automatically Dropping Data

-Coordinator nodes use rules to determine what data should be loaded to or dropped from the cluster.
-Rules are used for data retention and query execution, and are set on the coordinator console (http://coordinator_ip:port).
+Coordinator processes use rules to determine what data should be loaded to or dropped from the cluster.
+Rules are used for data retention and query execution, and are set on the Coordinator console (http://coordinator_ip:port).

 There are three types of rules, i.e., load rules, drop rules, and broadcast rules.
-Load rules indicate how segments should be assigned to different historical node tiers and how many replicas of a segment should exist in each tier.
+Load rules indicate how segments should be assigned to different historical process tiers and how many replicas of a segment should exist in each tier.
 Drop rules indicate when segments should be dropped entirely from the cluster.
-Finally, broadcast rules indicate how segments of different data sources should be co-located in historical nodes.
+Finally, broadcast rules indicate how segments of different data sources should be co-located in Historical processes.

-The coordinator loads a set of rules from the metadata storage.
+The Coordinator loads a set of rules from the metadata storage.
 Rules may be specific to a certain datasource and/or a default set of rules can be configured.
 Rules are read in order and hence the ordering of rules is important.
-The coordinator will cycle through all available segments and match each segment with the first rule that applies.
+The Coordinator will cycle through all available segments and match each segment with the first rule that applies.
 Each segment may only match a single rule.

-Note: It is recommended that the coordinator console is used to configure rules.
-However, the coordinator node does have HTTP endpoints to programmatically configure rules.
+Note: It is recommended that the Coordinator console is used to configure rules.
+However, the Coordinator process does have HTTP endpoints to programmatically configure rules.

-When a rule is updated, the change may not be reflected until the next time the coordinator runs.
+When a rule is updated, the change may not be reflected until the next time the Coordinator runs.
 This will be fixed in the near future.

 Load Rules
 ----------